akorinda/MiSCA-ID-Sticker-Generator/README.md

 See the [open issues](https://github.com/akorinda/MiSCA-ID-Sticker-Generator/issues) for a list of proposed features (and known issues).

 Overview:
-* Remove hard coded file names and folders
 * Increase user input/output flexibility
-* Increase code flexibility
+* Increase code flexibility (QR, Code 128, etc)
-* Link the two scripts so the user can go from selecting riders to printing codes in one execution
 * Select specific athletes
+* Have a graphical rather than text interface